GraniteGobbler/de2-project/README.md

 }
 ```

 The current measurement is done through calculation.
 The result is slightly higher during the first 3 seconds of the measurement due to `R_bat` being equal to `0.0`.
 The `fabs(R_bat)` returns the absolute value of `R_bat`.
-There are some rare edge cases where the voltage can be negative, this makes sure `R_bat` is always positive.
+There are some rare edge cases where the voltage can be negative, this makes sure the denominator is always positive.

 ``` c
 Current = Voltage / (R_circ + fabs(R_bat));